eramitgupta/laravel-lang-manager/README.md

 ## ❓ Why Use LaravelLangSyncInertia?

-LaravelLangSyncInertia is the perfect solution for Laravel developers using Inertia.js with Vue or React.
+This package is perfect for Laravel developers using Inertia.js with **Vue** or **React**.
 It helps you:

-✅ Easily manage language files
+* ✅ Easily manage language files
-✅ Dynamically sync translations with Inertia.js
+* ✅ Dynamically sync translations with Inertia.js
-✅ Reduce boilerplate for loading translations
+* ✅ Reduce boilerplate for loading translations
-✅ Automatically share translations with all pages
+* ✅ Automatically share translations with all pages
-✅ Improve performance with smart caching
+* ✅ Improve performance with smart caching

 ---